PeterJudgeZA/abl-logging-demo/README.md

 ## Reversed words filter
-This filter reverses the order of the log message's words.
+This _format_ filter reverses the order of the log message's words.

+Component type  | Class name
 ---- | ----
-Filter type | Format
-Filter class |  `Example.Filters.ReverseWordsFormat`
+Filter |  `Example.Filters.ReverseWordsFormat`
-Builder class | <none>
+Builder | <none>

 ### Configuration
 Add a `REVERSED_WORDS_FILTER` to the `filter` property